CPColin/msu/README.md

 Add the `-loop` argument to play the bit of audio surrounding the loop point over and over, to check for pops.
 Add the `-writeloop` and a filename to write the above audio to a separate PCM file that can be imported into Audacity and visually inspected for pops.

+### `jukebox.kts`

+This script plays all the MSU-compatible PCM files you give it until either it runs out or you quit it.
+Each track will play until it hits its loop point twice, at which point it will fade out over the next ten seconds.
+Tracks that take a long time to hit their loop point the first time will start fading out as soon as they hit it

+Run the script with no arguments to see what of the above can be tweaked to your liking.

 ## Contact

 * Discord: CPColin